 - 1. If a recommendation to the Senatus Academicus is made for resubmission by an examining committee the candidate shall receive in writing from the convener of the committee a detailed list of corrections and revisions deemed to be necessary by the examiners.
 The candidate shall be expected to take these into account in any resubmission of the thesis. - 2.
 On resubmission of the thesis and payment of the appropriate fee the examining committee shall be reconvened and a further examination be conducted.
 The convener of the committee may recommend to the Dean of Faculty that the requirement of the oral examination be waived, if it is the unanimous opinion of the examining committee that the thesis should be accepted. - 3.
 In the event of an oral examination being required, the Dean of Faculty shall recommend the appointment of an appropriate neutral third party observer. - 4.
 If the original examining committee cannot be reconvened then the Senatus Academicus shall have the power to appoint a new committee to examine the thesis. - 5.
-The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis be approved and the degree of M.Phil. be awarded; or - B. that the thesis not being of sufficient merit, the candidate may be awarded the degree of M.Litt. or M.Sc. or M.Res.; or - C. that the thesis be rejected, and the candidate be awarded the Postgraduate Diploma where so qualified; or - D. that no award be made.
+The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis be approved and the degree of M.Phil. be awarded; or - B. that the thesis be rejected, and that the candidate be awarded the degree of MLitt or MSc where so qualified; or - C. that no award be made.

-C: MASTER OF PHILOSOPHY IN TRAVEL MEDICINE
+C. MASTER OF PHILOSOPHY IN TRAVEL MEDICINE